ta5946/alice-rag/doc/technical_notes.md

 ## Evaluation

+### Component testing

+The `/tests` directory contains short scripts for testing basic functionalities of individual LangChain components.
+This includes the LLM, embedding model, reranking model and vector store.
+They can be run with `pytest` from the root directory.

 ### Potential approaches

 The folder `doc/evaluation_ideas` contains ideas for evaluating a RAG chatbot without a human annotated question-answer dataset.